 Adhere to this each time you take your companion outside; remember, consistency is what it’s all about when it comes to training.

-Where to Buy Dog Training Bells
+Where to Buy Dog Potty Training Bells

+These are just a few choices but these are our personal favorites.
 For more information on dog training, contact us at Dogschool.com.